hauke96/the-green-spot/content/posts/iceland_2018_preparation.en.md

 If you want to have imagery maps (like Google-Earth), use [map.is](https://map.is).
 This service contains high resolution images of whole iceland (like in our {{< imgUrl "iceland-2018-map.jpg" "image of our route" >}} above).

 We sent our final map with our planed route to friends and relatives so that they knew where we approximetaly were.

+# Equipment
+An really interesting topic.

+We read a lot of experience repots on the internet, asked people in forums and talked with people in our favorite outdoor store.
+In the end we used a lot **common sense**, like we did on our route.

+When you have friends, who did a similar journey, definitely ask them about their experiences.
+Directly asking people (e.g. in a forum with a private message) can also help a lot.

+## Minimize weight
+The topic about weigt is even more interesting.
+We planned to take 25 to 30kg with us.
+When you can save some gramms on several places, you are very happy.

+For example: We took only one cooker with us and one set of dishes (two plates, one big cup, one small cup). **Don't save weight on your sleeping bag**, we replaced a 1,8kg sleeping bag with a 0,7kg one but I don't recommend it to anybody!
+When it becomes cold it's not only uncomfortable but can become unhealthy very quickly.